Starting an Ohio LLC

 How do I get an EIN?

 You must apply for an EIN with the IRS.
-The fastest and easiest way is to apply for an EIN online, but there are other ways to apply.
-Getting your EIN is free.
-We offer EIN filing service for those want to avoid the hassle of applying altogether.
+Getting your EIN is free and the fastest and easiest way is to apply for an EIN online, but there are other ways to apply.
+We offer EIN filing services for those want to avoid the hassle of applying altogether.

 Our Ohio LLC Formation Package

-You may be wondering: why have a statutory agent form my LLC in Ohio?
-The answer to this question is twofold.
+Why should you have a statutory agent form your LLC in Ohio?
+The answer is twofold.
 First, as a statutory agent, we can offer more than the average business formation company.
-Second, our Ohio LLC Formation package is an incredible deal.
+Second, our Ohio LLC Formation package is an incredible deal!

 Why Hire An Ohio Statutory Agent to Form Your LLC?

-When you sign up for Ohio business formation services with most big-time national brands, that’s all you get.
+When you sign up for Ohio business identity services with most big-time national brands, that’s all you get.
 And if you file yourself, you’ll still need to shop for statutory agent service, an operating agreement, web services, and the like.
-With us, you’ll get your LLC statutory and get everything you need to hit the ground running, including domain, website, email, and phone service.
+With us, you’ll get not only your Ohio LLC statutory, but everything you need to hit the ground running, including domain, website, email, and phone service.

 What you get:

-• Ohio Business Presence, including domain, website, SSL certificate, email, and phone
+- Ohio Business Identity, including domain, website, SSL certificate, email, and phone

-• Access to additional services and filings (EIN, BOI, DBA) at checkout
+- Access to additional services and filings (EIN, DBA) at checkout

 Beyond the basics of getting your Ohio LLC registered, you may need to take a few more steps to get your LLC ready for business and support its success.